ArctosDB/documentation-wiki/_documentation/catalog.markdown

 -   A lot (*e.g.*, all intestinal parasites from an individual; all members of a taxon from a time and place, or all insects from a trap)
-    -   While lots are a convenient and sometimes necessary  “working group,” (*e.g.*, due to the number of individuals involved or the available expertise in identification) we strongly discourage making lots available for citation.
+    -   While lots are a convenient and sometimes necessary  "working group," (*e.g.*, due to the number of individuals involved or the available expertise in identification) we strongly discourage making lots available for citation.
 Insect collections often loan lots, and the borrowing researcher will sort the lot to individuals for which they are provided catalog numbers, a situation we find acceptable.
-Attaching cryptic and fragile “individual tags” to members of a lot when someone uses a specimen for molecular analysis makes little sense to us.
+Attaching cryptic and fragile "individual tags" to members of a lot when someone uses a specimen for molecular analysis makes little sense to us.
 -   An Occurrence (*e.g.*, each instance of the capture of an individual)